barryclark/jekyll-now/_posts/2018-11-12-A-Trip-To-Brighton-FFConf.md

 I absolutely love the journey to Brighton.
 I had set off early in the morning from Dundee and around 8 hours later after beautiful scenes down the east coast main line, then through London onto the Brighton mainline, I arrive at a very cosy Airbnb.

 Above all, the thing I enjoy most is the atmosphere of the city.
 When you leave the station, you're met with a bunch of food trucks and stalls, it's a busy place but not a rushed place.
-It's got a creative flair which results in all kinds of utility boxes having artwork across them, and it's got a great feel to the city and I've barely left the station.
+It's got a creative flair which results in all kinds of utility boxes having artwork across them providing a great feel to the city.
 While there I couldn't help but think that Dundee is to Edinburgh as Brighton is to London.

 ![A slide from Charlie Owen's 'Dear Developer, the Web Isn't About You' talk](/images/MVIMG_20181108_151732.jpg "A slide from Charlie Owen's 'Dear Developer, the Web Isn't About You' talk")